- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Job market in Vienna

 As the capital of Austria, Vienna contributes approximately 25 percent of the country’s GDP.
-Most of the jobs in Vienna are found in the service sector.
+Vienna has prominent real-estate, engineering, banking and business sectors, while tourism is also a major employer in Vienna.

-The city has a booming media sector and expats will find offices of numerous newspapers, radio stations and television channels.
+The city has a booming media sector and is home to the headquarters of several newspapers, radio stations and television channels.
 Many international media agencies have subsidiaries in Vienna and there is a large number of correspondents and journalists based in the city.

 Vienna is also a major business hub within Europe and home to both branches and headquarters of major multinational corporations.